cxmiller21/backstage-platform-engineering/README.md

 # Backstage Platform Engineering Project

 This project is a demo of [Backstage](https://backstage.io/) for Platform Engineering.
-It includes the following
+It includes the following,

 - Configurations to run backstage locally with yarn dev, Docker, and Kubernetes
 - Resources to deploy the project to an AWS account using Terraform